pizzadotdoggo/pizzadotdoggo/README.md

   ★ Anyone 18 and over, please IWEC and please make your age known!!

+  ★ Please don't invite me to parties!
+I am content with the party I am in and do not wish to leave ^^

   ★ Please don't take inspo without asking

   ★ I may not respond, but I will INT!
 Sometimes I prefer not to type!